Lightning ignites brush fire in the Everglades

-(WSVN) - A smokey situation in Florida’s Everglades after last night’s storm led to several fires in West Broward and Palm Beach County, Thursday.
+(WSVN) - A smokey situation has arisen in the Everglades after a storm Wednesday night, which led to several fires in West Broward and Palm Beach County.

 According to officials, lightning sparked the flames.